EEVengers/ThunderScope/README.md

 ___
 ## Software

-Our primary software is TS.net, which takes in data from the hardware, triggers on it, and sends the triggered data over to [ngscopeclient](https://www.ngscopeclient.org/)
+Our primary software is [TS.NET](https://github.com/macaba/TS.NET), which takes in data from the hardware, triggers on it, and sends the triggered data over to [ngscopeclient](https://www.ngscopeclient.org/)

-Dependences for build scripts on Linux: apt-get install -y dotnet6 apt-get install -y libgdiplus
+Dependences for build scripts on Linux: `apt-get install -y dotnet6; apt-get install -y libgdiplus`

 On Windows, should just need Visual Studio with the C# plugins